Density estimation on smooth manifolds with normalizing flows: Introduction

 \section{Introduction}

-Normalizing flows \cite{pmlr-v37-rezende15, Papamakarios2019} provide an elegant framework for modelling complex, multimodal probability distributions.
-Normalizing flows comprise a base distribution $P_U$ on a latent space $U$ and a diffeomorphism (a smooth bijection with a smooth inverse), which provides a 1-to-1 mapping of points in the data space to the latent space $\x = f(\u)$ according to this base distribution.
-The marginal likelihood of a data point can be computed via the change of variables formula $p(\x) = p(\u) \lvert \det J_{f}(\u) \rvert^{-1} = p(\u) \lvert \det J_{f^{-1}}(\x) \rvert$.
-Typically, the base distribution $P_U$ is chosen to be a standard normal or a uniform distribution, which are defined in Euclidean space.
+Normalizing flows \citep{pmlr-v37-rezende15, DBLP:journals/jmlr/PapamakariosNRM21} provide an elegant framework for modelling complex, multimodal probability distributions.
+Normalizing flows comprise a base distribution $P_U$ on a latent space $U$ and a diffeomorphism, which provides a 1-to-1 mapping of points from the data space to the latent space according to this base distribution.
+Given a data point $\vx$, the marginal likelihood can be computed via the change of variables formula $p(\vx) = p(\vu) \lvert \det J_{f}(\vu) \rvert^{-1} = p(\vu) \lvert \det J_{f^{-1}}(\vx) \rvert$ with $\vx = f(\vu)$.
+Typically, the base distribution $P_U$ is a normal or a uniform distribution, both of which are defined in Euclidean space.

-Real world data, however, often lie on a manifold, with examples including protein structures \cite{hamelryck2006sampling, boomsma2008generative}, geological data \cite{peel2001fitting, karpatne2018machine} or graph-structured and hierarchical data \cite{steyvers2005large, roy2007learning}.
-Diffeomorphisms, being bijections between smooth manifolds, preserve the topology of their domain and therefore modelling the density of manifold-valued data is a known failure mode of flows, due to the topological mismatch between the target distribution $P_{X^{\star}}$ and the base distribution $P_U$ \cite{NEURIPS2019_21be9a4b, DinhRADApproach2019, cornish20a}.
-In response, recent works have constructed flows for specific manifolds, such as tori, spheres and hyperbolic spaces \cite{rezende20a, bose20a}. \looseness=-1
+Real world data, however, often lie on a manifold, with examples including protein structures \citep{hamelryck2006sampling, boomsma2008generative}, geological data \citep{peel2001fitting, karpatne2018machine} or graph-structured and hierarchical data \citep{steyvers2005large, roy2007learning}.
+Diffeomorphisms preserve the topological properties of their domain and therefore modelling the density of manifold-valued data is a known failure mode of flows, due to the topological mismatch between the target distribution $P_{X^{\star}}$ and the base distribution $P_U$ \citep{NEURIPS2019_21be9a4b, DinhRADApproach2019, cornish20a}.
+In response, recent works have constructed flows for specific manifolds, such as tori, spheres and hyperbolic spaces \citep{rezende20a, bose20a}. \looseness=-1